 Code of Conduct for Responsible Fisheries

-This project supports the implementation of the Code, which involves, in varying degrees, all units of the Fisheries Department and associated regional teams.
-The Code sets out principles and international standards of behaviour for responsible practices with a view to ensuring the effective conservation, management and development of living aquatic resources, with due respect for the ecosystem and biodiversity.
-The Code recognizes the nutritional, economic, social, environmental and cultural importance of fisheries and the interests of all those concerned with the fishery sector.
+The Code sets out principles and international standards of behavior for responsible practices with a view to ensuring the effective conservation, management and development of living aquatic resources, with due respect for the ecosystem and biodiversity.
+The Code recognizes the nutritional, economic, social, environmental and cultural importance of fisheries and the interests of all stakeholders of the fishing and aquaculture industries.
 The Code takes into account the biological characteristics of the resources and their environment and the interests of consumers and other users.